-During this phase the men will begin to see and understand the effects that addiction has had on their relationship with the Lord, their families and how it has also given them a false concept of themselves.
-At this level they will begin to build bridges to restore broken relationships with the significant people in their lives.
+During this phase, our students begin to see and understand the effects that addiction has had on their relationships with God, their families and others – and how it has also given them a false concept of themselves.
+At this level, they will begin to build bridges to restore broken relationships with the significant people in their lives.

-Another very important step to this phase is an exercise called the Sociogram, which is a time for the men to share together in love exactly how they see one another, both positively and negatively.
+Orientation also includes an in-depth look at their home life and a discussion on how addiction has affected both them and their family.
+Another very important step to this phase is an exercise called the Sociogram, which is a time for the men to share together how they see one another, both positively and negatively.

-In this level of the program the men learn the physical and psychological effects of chemical addition and how to takeresponsibility for their own recovery.
-Biblical counseling, classroom teaching and small groups are used to address thespiritual, mental and physical issues of addiction.
+In this level of the program, our students learn the physical and psychological effects of chemical addition and how to take responsibility for their own recovery.
+Biblical counseling, classroom teaching and small groups are used to address the spiritual, mental and physical issues of addiction.

-In the previous phases of the program the men spend most of their time looking at what caused their addiction and addictive life style.
-The focus begins to shift when they move into the Discipleship Class, they begin focusing on who God created them to be instead of who they used to be, and begin to give of themselves to others in service.
-This gives them a hope for their future and a true sense of purpose.
+In the previous phases of the program, our students spend most of their time looking at what caused their addiction and addictive life style.
+During this phase, the focus begins to shift when they move into the Discipleship Class.
+They begin focus on the God who created them – instead of who they used to be.
+They also begin to give themselves to serve others, which helps give them hope for their future and a true sense of purpose.